mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 + For example, if may need to change the Redis Cache configuration to enable non-SSL ports, you can navigate to the azuredelploy.json template and modify the following parameters in the json code block below
 + Some values are intentionally hardcoded as variables in _azuredeploy.json_ in order to prevent the end user from modifying those values, to meet the NIST 800-66 security controls, and in other cases, such as the redis cache _max_ values, because they are widely accepted as defaults and do not need end user configuration.

->**Please note that, by changing any security related hard-coded variables in _azuredeploy.json_ or any other individual resource teplates, you will break the NIST 800-66 secure baseline compliance assurance provided in the [NIST 800-66 Security Compliance Matrix](#nist-800-66-security-compliance-matrix) section** and the obligation to meet the security control will be transferred on to you, the end user.
+>**Please Note: By changing any security related hard-coded variables in _azuredeploy.json_ or any other individual resource teplates, you will break the NIST 800-66 secure baseline compliance assurance provided in the [NIST 800-66 Security Compliance Matrix](#nist-800-66-security-compliance-matrix) section** and the obligation to meet the security control will be transferred on to you, the end user.

 ``` json
     "enableNonSSLPort": false,